Waveland State Historic Site: Joseph Bryan

 Another door, which locked from his office, was to stairs to two second-floor rooms that he rented out to travelers.
 He made sure he could lock the strangers in for his family's safety.
-The travelers could not leave their room until Bryan Joseph unlocked the door, so he was safe from being robbed or attacked by them at night.
+The travelers could not leave their room until Joseph Bryan unlocked the door, so he was safe from being robbed or attacked by them at night.

 Another door led outside to the back of the house and outbuildings, and the fields where enslaved African Americans worked.
 Thus he had quick access and easier communication with them.
 Another door led from his office to the road by which businessmen would arrive to see him.
 As a successful businessman in Kentucky, Bryan was often visited by others.
 The remaining two doors were closets, which he used as safes.

 In the antebellum years, the Bryans were slaveholders.
 They held thirteen slaves, three women and ten men.
 The women conducted all the domestic work of cleaning the house, laundering and ironing clothes and linens, as well as to process meat and produce, and do all the cooking.
 Margaret Cartmell Bryan, Joseph's wife, made the clothing for the slaves and for her own family.
 The invention of the sewing machine significantly reduced the time it took her to make clothing.

 The male slaves worked the farm.
 Each one had to keep 20 acre of land.
 In order to save time traveling, the Bryans allowed the slaves to build houses on the property they kept.
 The slaves at Waveland enjoyed freedoms that were uncommon for other slaves of the day.
 When they were not working, they were allowed to hunt for themselves.
 They were also allowed to buy and sell produce, meat and other goods at the local markets, and to keep any profits.
 Joseph Bryan allowed the slaves to keep weapons.
 The slave quarters were two bricks thick, making them better insulated than many homes in Kentucky.

 Joseph Bryan supported the Confederacy during the Civil War and gave them supplies such as horses and food produced on his land.
 When Union authorities discovered this, they sought to arrest him.
 Bryan fled to Canada, returning years later after the war had ended.
 The slaves at Waveland were emancipated at war's end, but most chose to stay and continue working for Bryan.
 He paid them for their labor, and charged them rent.